ghc-proposals/ghc-proposals/proposals/0000-no-implicit-binds.rst

 Motivation
 ----------

-There are two independent motivations, education and a unified namespace.
+There are two independent motivations: education and consistency with a unified namespace.
-Complements the unified namespace proposal (`#270`_) by making all bindings usable in type signatures.

 Education
 ~~~~~~~~~